John Davis (singer): Albums

-In 1984 Davis released an electro album called Destination Earth.
-After it was revealed that Morvan and Pilatus were not the true singers for Milli Vanilli, Farian re-did the album that was already planned for the original duo, renaming the 1991 album The Moment of Truth, and the duo, Davis and Brad Howell, the Real Milli Vanilli.
+In 1984, Davis released an electro album called Destination Earth.
+After it was revealed that Morvan and Pilatus were not the true singers for Milli Vanilli, Farian re-did the album that was already planned for the original duo which had been intended to be called Keep On Running which was renamed to the 1991 album The Moment of Truth, and the duo, Davis and Brad Howell, the Real Milli Vanilli.
 The album was the only one the pair made, and it was never released in the US.
 It made it to Germany's Top 20 albums.

-Personal life
+Personal life and death

 Davis had a daughter, Jasmine Davis.

-Death

-Davis died in Nuremberg, Germany from COVID-19 on May 24, 2021, at the age of 66.
+Davis died in Nuremberg, Germany, from COVID-19 on May 24, 2021, at the age of 66.